Mike Waddell (sports administrator)

-Mike Waddell is an American professional sports executive who is the founder of Brentwood Partners, LLC, a sports consulting firm, where he is currently the Principal, along with Managing Director Keith Tribble.
+Mike Waddell is an American professional sports executive who is the founder of Brentwood Partners, LLC, a sports consulting firm, in which he is currently the principal, along with managing director Keith Tribble.

-Recently Waddell served as Senior Associate Athletic Director at Campbell University from April to October of 2022.
-Previously Waddell was President of the Orlando Apollos of the Alliance of American Football.
-Following the AAF's folding, Waddell also worked with World TeamTennis on a contract basis through Brentwood Partners to provide counsel to the Orlando Storm in advance of the team's second season in 2020.
+Previously, Waddell was president of the ECHL Allen Americans for two seasons during the global pandemic, and the Orlando Apollos of the Alliance of American Football.
+Following the AAF's folding, Waddell also worked with World TeamTennis to provide counsel to the Orlando Storm in advance of the team's second season in 2020.

 Early life, education, and family

 Waddell was born in Hickory, North Carolina and graduated from The Asheville School in 1988.
 He went on to play football at Guilford College where he earned his bachelor's degree in sports management in 1991.
 Waddell continued his education later in his career at Ohio University where he completed a master's degree in sports administration in 2010.